zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Aug 15

+	- Reorganized the code about [thin disk imaging](https://zhenyuzhang98.github.io/files/RTthindisk.pdf).

+	- Learned something about quasinormal modes.
+Basically, it involves setting the ingoing and outgoing boundary conditions at the black hole horizon and at infinity, and solving the equations of motion for the perturbation field in the curved spacetime.
+This approach is feasible because when a field does not have a backreaction on the background, the perturbation in the black hole spacetime simplifies to the propagation of the field in the black hole background.
+The observational significance is that the QNM will dominate the ringdown phase of the gravitational wave signal.
+The ringdown refers to the process of the BH gradually become stable after the merger.

 - Aug 14

 	- Attended the group meeting of [Prof. Bin Chen](https://inspirehep.net/authors/1013901?ui-citation-summary=true).
 The speaker of this time was [Zezhou Hu](https://inspirehep.net/authors/2721583?ui-citation-summary=true).
 He talked about Carrollian superstring theory.
 I could barely understand a word of it.